bharath6969/DSA-Prepartion/README.md

 used  two hash menthods
 1) module % for which index to go in primary and / for secondary

+for one index we have to add one more extra length to handle 10^6 element

 Below error is beacuse of edge case when we recieve 10^6 element can you please help me resolving this issue I am getting TypeError: list indices must be integers or slices, not float

+fixed this issue after checking there is 10^6 element that case  was now handled and  resolved
     ~~~~~~~~~~~~~~~^^^^^^
     self.hass[val1][val2]= True

 Line 21 in add (Solution.py)
              ^^^^^^^^
     result = obj.add(